Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 4-door sedan body style within the same 'Large family car' segment, the only major difference here really is their wheel drive configuration (rear for the Lexus and front in the case of the Suzuki).
 The first one has a Toyota-engineered powertrain under the hood, a 8-cylinder, 32-valves 423hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 178hp engine designed by Suzuki.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Suzuki does have a slight advantage, when all the models are taken into account.
-These are the results of an independent reasearch, while our visitors describe reliability of Lexus with an average rating of 4.9, and models under the Suzuki badge with 4.5 out of 5.
-The same official information place IS as average reliability-wise, and Kizashi is more or less at the same level.Above it all, drivers of cars with the same engine as Lexus IS rank it on average as 5.0 out of 5, exactly the same as the other one.
+ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Suzuki does have a slight advantage, all the models observed together.
+These are the results of an independent reasearch, while our visitors describe reliability of Lexus with an average rating of 4.9, and models under the Suzuki badge with 4.6 out of 5.
+Some independent research have also placed IS 14% above average, and Kizashi those same 14% below the first one.
+We should definitely mention that owners of cars with the same powertrain as Lexus IS rank it on average as 5.0 out of 5, exactly the same as the other one.

 Performance & Fuel economyLexus is way more agile, reaching 100km/h in 3 seconds less than its competitor.
 In addition to that it accelerates all the way to 270 kilometers per hour, 55km/h more than the other car.
 When it comes to fuel economy an obvious choice would be Kizashi, averaging around 7.9 liters of fuel per 100 kilometers (36 mpg), in combined cycle.
 That's 44% difference compared to Lexus IS!